-Disclaimer: This post contains affiliate links for products or services that I think you may like and find useful.
-Any purchases made via these links provide a small commission to me at no extra cost to you.
+Disclosure: This post contains affiliate links that I think you may find useful – any purchases made via these links provide a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 This is a dessert that I have really grown to love after moving here to the Netherlands.
 The name “Hangop” literally means to “hang up”.
 This is just one of many different types of foods that you will find in Dutch cuisine.
 You can read more about other traditional and popular Dutch foods over on Wikipedia and see my other recipes from the Netherlands <<< here.